CodeVA-Curriculum/standards/README.md

 This repository contains data about all the standards CodeVA uses for alignment in its curricular products.

+## Editing This Repository

+To remove a set of standards from the API, comment out or remove the subject object from the `id_key.yaml` file.

 ## Schema

 Standards are expressed in `.yaml` format.
 Each `.yaml` file contains all the standards associated with a given grade level and subject area.
 The file should be located in a folder corresponding to the grade level.